trpc-group/trpc-cpp/docs/en/prometheus_metrics.md

 ### Callee reporting

-Simply add the prometheus filter to the `"server"` section of the framework's configuration file to enable client-side monitoring.
+Simply add the `prometheus` filter to the `server` section of the framework's configuration file to enable client-side monitoring.

 ```yaml
 server: